open-horizon/exchange-api/README.md

 ### External Incompatible changes

+- Added pattern field to node resource
+- Move arch field 1 level up in pattern schema, and renamed it to workloadArch
--
+- Implemented /org/{orgid}/patterns/{pat-id}/search

 ### Todos left to be finished

-- Add pattern to node resource and implement /org/{orgid}/patterns/{pat-id}/search
 - Fix bug: Put root/root in the db, so foreign keys work correctly
 - Add schemaversion table and key upgradedb off of that
 - Ensure that a user can't elevate himself to an admin user